Donald P. (DGE’48, Questrom’51) & Alberta V.N. Morrison

 Don Morrison knows a thing or two about survival.
 After serving in World War II—four years and five battles with the Marines—he knew what he needed to survive the next phase of his life: an education.

 “My wife and I wouldn’t have been able to get an education without financial support,” says Don.
 His wife, Alberta, attended Forsyth with the help of a partial scholarship, and Don took advantage of the GI Bill to enroll at Boston University.
-While a student at the College of Business Administration (now the School of Management), he got a call from the BU Placement Department about a job opportunity.
+While a student at the College of Business Administration (now the Questrom School of Business), he got a call from the BU Placement Department about a job opportunity.

 “My career path went from office boy to vice president of industrial relations.”
 And Don’s survival skills were called upon once more.
 One of his responsibilities was to negotiate labor contracts with various unions—he recalls experiences from “the sublime to the ridiculous, violent strikes to complaints on the rough toilet paper.”